cszach/linux-on-lenovo-legion/README.md

 attempt to set brightness using this method again, night light will turn off.

 ### References

-Because I have not managed to fix this problem myself, the best I can do is to provide resources I have come across that might be of interest.
-I will certainly provide an update when I have managed to fix this problem.

 - [**lenovo-legion5-15arh05-scripts**](https://github.com/antony-jr/lenovo-legion5-15arh05-scripts)
   (repository on GitHub).
 Please see inside the folders `AMDGPUFIX` and